wangzhenj321/Python-Manual/blog/the_python_library_reference/generic_operating_system_services/os.md

     Create a directory named path with numeric mode mode.
 If the directory already exists, `FileExistsError` is raised.

+- `os.makedirs(name, mode=0o777, exist_ok=False)`

+    Recursive directory creation function.
+Like `mkdir()`, but makes all intermediate-level directories needed to contain the leaf directory.

 - `os.rename(src, dst, *, src_dir_fd=None, dst_dir_fd=None)`

     Rename the file or directory src to dst.